 Metabolic processes continually produce acid and, to a lesser degree, base.
 Hydrogen ion (H+) is especially reactive; it can attach to negatively charged proteins and, in high concentrations, alter their overall charge, configuration, and function.
-To maintain cellular function, the body has elaborate mechanisms that maintain blood H+ concentration within a narrow range—typically 37 to 43 nEq/L [37 to 43 nmol/L] (pH 7.43 to 7.37, where pH =−log [H+]) and ideally 40 nEq/L [40 nmol/L] (pH = 7.40).
+To maintain cellular function, the body has elaborate mechanisms that maintain blood H+ concentration within a narrow range—typically 37 to 43 nEq/L (37 to 43 nmol/L) with a pH of 7.43 to 7.37, where pH = −log [H+].
+Ideally, H+is 40 nEq/L (40 nmol/L) and pH = 7.40.
 Disturbances of these mechanisms can have serious clinical consequences.

 Metabolism of carbohydrates and fats generates 15,000 to 20,000 mmol of carbon dioxide (CO2) daily.
 CO2 is not an acid itself, but in the presence of a member of the carbonic anhydrase family of enzymes, CO2 combines with water (H2O) in the blood to create carbonic acid (H2CO3), which dissociates into hydrogen ion (H+) and bicarbonate (HCO3−).
 The H+ binds with hemoglobin in red blood cells and is released with oxygenation in the alveoli, at which time the reaction is reversed by another form of carbonic anhydrase, creating water (H2O), which is excreted by the kidneys, and CO2, which is exhaled in each breath.

 Lesser amounts of organic acid derive from the following: